minnelab/MONet-Bundle/README.md

-# nnUNet MONAI Bundle
+# MONet Bundle

-This repository contains the implementation of the nnUNet MONAI Bundle, with some instructions on how to use it and how to convert a generic nnUNet model to MONAI Bundle format.
+This repository contains the implementation of the MONet Bundle, with some instructions on how to use it and how to convert a generic nnUNet model to MONAI Bundle format.

 For more details about the nnUNet MONAI Bundle, please refer to the Jupyter notebook [nnUNet_Bundle.ipynb](nnUNet_Bundle.ipynb).